What is a Non-Reactive Pan and Cookware?

 Stainless steel is also non-corrosive, meaning you never have to worry about metal flakes chipping or peeling off into your food; plus, these pans can cook any ingredients without chemical reactions and changes to the food or the cookware.

-Stainless steel is straightforward to clean, and most products are dishwasher safe.
-They are also great for storage and can be placed in the refrigerator when you have left-overs in the pan.
+Stainless steel is straightforward to clean, and most products are dishwasher-safe.
+They are also great for storage and can be placed in the refrigerator when you have leftovers in the pan.

 The only downside to stainless steel is you get what you pay for.
-If you purchase a cheap stainless steel pan or stainless steel cookware set, the heat transfer and quality may not hold up.
+If you purchase a cheap stainless steel frying pan or stainless steel cookware set, the heat transfer and quality may not hold up.
 If you want a nice, solid, long-lasting stainless steel cookware set, you are going to be paying for it.

 Deep dive into stainless steel cookware with me in my article Stainless Steel Cookware Made in the USA!